 Dealing with your marriage or civil partnership notice

 As a consequence of COVID-19, registration offices may be dealing with a backlog of work, or they may have limited staff numbers.
 This may result in it taking longer than normal for your marriage or civil partnership notice to be processed.

 Marriages and civil partnerships where there is a pressing need

-18. Please contact your local registration office (528 KB PDF) or the National Records of Scotland at [email protected] if you believe there is a pressing need for your wedding or civil partnership to proceed.
+Please contact a local registration office (64 KB PDF) or the National Records of Scotland at [email protected] if you believe there is a pressing need for your wedding or civil partnership to proceed to a shorter timescale than the normal notice period.
 You will be asked to provide details of your circumstances.
-The Registrar General for Scotland will consider your request carefully and let you know whether your marriage or civil partnership schedule can be completed without the 28 clear days’ notice normally required.”
+The Registrar General for Scotland will consider your request carefully and let you know whether your marriage or civil partnership schedule can be completed without the 28 clear days’ notice period having taken place